vmware-archive/AndroidIntelliJStarter/README.md

 `default.properties`

 # Bootstrapping AndroidIntelliJStarter
+Clone the repository

+    git clone git://github.com/pivotal/AndroidIntelliJStarter
+    cd AndroidIntelliJStarter

 Create your local.properties

     android update project -p .

-*If this fails* with the following error then you do not have the SDK installed referenced in default.properties.
-Update default.properties or install the SDK specified there.
+*If this fails* with the following error then either install the SDK referenced in default.properties or change the `target` within that file appropriately.

     Error: The project either has no target set or the target is invalid.
     Please provide a --target to the 'android update' command.

+# IntelliJ: Some Manual Configuration
+Open the project in IntelliJ 10.5 or higher.

-## IntelliJ Platform SDKs
+## Platform SDKs
+You will likely need to configure IntelliJ's Platform Android SDKs.
 IntelliJ stores Platform SDK configurations somewhere outside of individual projects.
 Upshot: IntelliJ SDKs are not committed in git and you will need to manually add them.

 File => Project Structure